Ph.D (Philosophy), New School for Social Research; B.Sc. (Hons.) (Human Sciences), University of Sussex

 Department of Classics, Program in Gender and Sexuality

-Before coming to NYU, Emanuela Bianchi taught in the departments of Philosophy at Haverford College and UNC Charlotte.
-Her forthcoming book, The Feminine Symptom: Aleatory Matter in the Aristotelian Cosmos (Fordham University Press), explores how Aristotle's ideas about sex and gender in his biological writings infuse his physics, metaphysics, and cosmology, and argues that the traditional understanding of the female as allied with passive matter is inadequate, and should be supplanted by an understanding of the feminine as symptomatic, representing chance and what disrupts the teleological system.
+Emanuela Bianchi is the author of The Feminine Symptom: Aleatory Matter in the Aristotelian Cosmos (Fordham University Press, 2014), which explores how Aristotle’s ideas about sex and gender in his biological writings permeate his physics, metaphysics, and cosmology, and argues that the traditional understanding of the female as allied with passive matter should be supplanted by an understanding of the feminine as what disrupts the teleological system.
+The analysis connects with recent biological and materialist political thinking, and makes the case for a new, antiessentialist politics of aleatory feminism.
 She has published numerous articles on sex and gender in ancient metaphysics, and her interests encompass a genealogical approach to matter and bodies, psychoanalysis, poststructuralism, queer theory and feminism.
-Her current work engages the thought of Reiner Schürmann to help think through the complex inceptions and destructions of patriarchal kinship in classical Greek literature and philosophy, as well as in various cultural and political present day contexts.
+Her current work engages the thought of Reiner Schürmann to help think through the complex inceptions and destructions of patriarchal kinship, and kinship's relationship to the natural, in classical Greek literature and philosophy.

 “The Interruptive Feminine: Aleatory Time and Feminist Politics,” in Undutiful Daughters: New Directions in Feminist Thought and Practice, edited by Henriette Gunkel, Chrysanthi Nigianni, and Fanny Söderbäck (New York: Palgrave Macmillan, 2012)